 We had a fantastic tour guide, Gabriela Steiner-Scharfetter who took us on a 3-hour tour covering ‘accessible Vienna’ and it was the best city tour I’ve ever been on.
 Gabriela was extremely friendly, knowledgeable and charismatic.

 We covered the main sights within the centre and out with the ‘typical’ tourist routes.
-We saw buildings, streets and learned so much more than we ever would have if we hadn’t been on the tour.
+We saw buildings, and streets and learned so much more than we ever would have if we hadn’t been on the tour.

 It was fascinating to listen to Gabriela’s stories of Vienna, giving us a real insight and appreciation into Vienna as well as advice on the best restaurants and cafes where locals go.